 How Does Neuralmobilisation Work?

 Neural mobilisation is all about freeing up the nerve pathways.
-When nerves get restricted, it can limit your range of motion or cause discomfort.
-Moving the nerves through different ranges, similar to dynamic stretching, allows the nerves to “glide” better, helping to restore normal function and reduce any tension in the area.
+When nerves get restricted, they can limit your range of motion or cause discomfort.
+Moving the nerves up and down the epineurium, a layer of connective tissue that covers the outer surface of your nerve allows the nerves to “glide” better, helping to restore normal function.

 For example, if someone feels tightness in their hamstrings, it might not be just the muscle that needs stretching.
-The sciatic nerve running through that area could be restricted, and neural mobilisation techniques can help release that tension, allowing for a better range of motion.
+The sciatic nerve can be moved within the connective tissue using neural mobilisation techniques, allowing for a better range of motion.

 Benefits in Group Exercise

-As a group exercise instructor, integrating neural mobilisation techniques into your classes can offer a fresh alternative to static stretching.
+As a group exercise instructor, integrating neural mobilisation techniques into your classes can offer participants a quick effective way to improve range of motion without requiring a warm up.
 The great part?
 It’s not about holding a stretch at the end of a range.
-Instead, you guide participants through controlled movements that help prepare the nervous system for the activity and restore mobility post-workout.
+Instead, you guide participants through controlled movements that help prepare the nervous system for the activity.

-These techniques are safe and effective when done in mid-range motions.
+These techniques are safe and effective when done correctly.
 By incorporating them into your warm-up or cool-down, you can enhance your participants’ movement, reduce discomfort, and set them up for success in the rest of the session.

 When and How to Use Neural Mobilisation

-• Before the workout: Use neural mobilisation to prepare the body for dynamic movement.
-By loosening up nerve pathways, you help participants move more freely.
+- Before the workout: Use neural mobilisation to prepare the body for dynamic movement and help participants move more freely.

-• After the workout: Implement nerve flossing techniques to restore range of motion and reduce the tension built up during exercise.
+- After the workout: Implement nerve flossing techniques to restore range of motion.

 A Healthy Alternative to Static Stretching

-Neural mobilisation is a powerful alternative to static stretching.
-It is dynamic, adaptable, and offers increased benefits for overall movement.
+Neural mobilisation is dynamic, adaptable, and offers increased benefits for overall movement.
 Your participants will love how it helps them restore their range of motion without the long holds of traditional stretching, making it a great addition to any class format!

 Learn More with My Free Course!